-You’ve reworked the inside of your home to keep the furry member of your family safe.
+You’ve reworked the inside of your home to keep the furry family member safe.
 But once they step outside and into your yard, they need a whole other level of help from you!
-Make your yard your pet’s favorite place to be by putting these safety tips into action.
+Make your yard your dog’s favorite place to be by putting these safety tips into action.

-Avoid invisible electric fencing.
-When it comes to keeping your animal on your property, avoid painful shock collars and opt for physical fencing options.
+When it comes to keeping your dog on your property, avoid painful shock collars and opt for physical fencing options.
 If your pet isn’t trained correctly, the results of a shock that come with crossing the fence’s barrier could have lasting negative effects on your dog’s behavior, mood and health.

-Think about the material.
 You’ve got a lot of options when it comes to choosing your fence’s material.
-Whether it’s chain link, wood, aluminum or another type of material, make sure it prevents your pet from leaping over it or sneaking through it.
+Whether it’s chain link, wood, aluminum or another type of material, make sure your fence is insured and prevents your pet from digging under it, leaping over it or sneaking through it.

-Research the plants in your yard.
-Take inventory of all the plants in and around your yard, potted or planted, and research their toxicity to animals.
-Remove any toxic plants, being sure to pull the roots entirely.
+Take inventory of all the plants in and around your yard, potted, planted or wild, and research their toxicity to animals.
+Remove any toxic plants, being sure to pull out the roots entirely.

-Ask an expert.
 Before you buy a plant at your local greenhouse or buy a pack of seeds at a hardware store, ask an employee if they have a pet-friendly plant section.
-Before you check out, do your own research on your smartphone and ask an employee if your purchases are safe for Fido.
+Do your own research on your smartphone and ask an employee if your purchases are safe for Fido.

-Fence in your garden.
 If you do have a garden, your animal will likely want to explore it.
-A small fence around it can help deter your pet from going in, and persistently training them to stay outside of it will be better for their health and the health of your vegetables and other plants!
+A small fence around it can help dog-proof your garden, and persistently training your pets to stay outside of it will be better for their health and the health of your plants!

-Use a heavy trash can with a heavy lid.
-If you must keep a trash can in the back yard, consider purchasing a product made of heavy material and a heavy lid.
+If you have to keep a trash can in the backyard, consider purchasing a product made of heavy material with a heavy lid.
 A weighty trash can will be harder for your animals to tip over and make a mess of, and once they figure out they can’t get the lid to budge, they’ll eventually lose interest.

-Lock down the lid.
-Using a trash can with a foot pedal or lid latch will ensure that only humans will be able to open it.
+Using a trash can with a foot pedal or lid latch will ensure that only humans will be able to open it easily.

 If your home has a pool in its back yard, you’ve got even more responsibility to keep your pets (and family!) safe.
 Check out these tips for protecting your pets from the dangers of your swimming pool:

-Fence in your pool.
 A fence around your pool can protect everyone in your home from accidentally falling into your pool and injuring themselves.
-Like the fence around your yard, make sure it’s tall enough to keep your pet from leaping it — plus, it should have minimal space between posts so they can’t squeeze through.
+Like the fence around your yard, make sure it’s tall enough to keep your pet from leaping over it — plus, it should have minimal space between posts so they can’t squeeze through.

-Give your pet a life vest.
-When you and your family are enjoying a summer day in your pool, make sure your pet is wearing a life vest while they’re in the pool.
+When you and your family are enjoying a summer day in your pool, make sure your pet is wearing a life vest while they’re swimming.
 They’ll appreciate the minimal effort they’ll have to use to stay afloat while they play, and you’ll know they’re safely above water at all times.

 There are plenty of other ways to keep your pets safe from the water while you’re not around, too.
 Whether it’s a pool alarm that senses when something heavy has entered the water or a ladder built for pets to enter and exit the pool, you’ll be glad you went the extra mile to keep them safe over the summer.

-Keep it clean.
-Mowing your yard and keeping the grass trimmed not only looks good, but it can keep away fleas and ticks, too.
-Your pet will appreciate the clean space to run around in — so pick up after them and keep it in good condition.
+Mowing your yard and keeping the grass trimmed not only looks good — it can keep away fleas and ticks, too.
+Your pet will appreciate the clean space to run around in, so pick up after them and keep it in good condition.

-Your American Family Insurance agent is always there to help you protect what matters most.
+Your American Family Insurance agent (Opens in a new tab) is always there to help you protect what matters most, including your pets.
 Get in touch with them and make sure your policies, from homeowners to umbrella, are giving you the peace of mind you deserve.